Kuantan 188: History

-The tower (formerly known as Menara Teruntum) was conceived as part of the Kuantan Waterfront redevelopment initiative by the East Coast Economic Region Development Council (ECERDC).
-The tower's design was conceptualised by Neoformation Architects Sdn Bhd.
+The tower (formerly known as Menara Teruntum) was conceived by the federal government through the East Coast Economic Region Development Council (ECERDC) initiative.

+The tower's design was done by NEUformation Architects Sdn Bhd.
 The structural engineering was handled by Meinhardt Group.
 The project was led by ECERDC and Pembinaan Purcon Sdn Bhd as the main contractors, with KLCC Projects Sdn Bhd as project manager.

-Construction officially began in August 2017.
-The tower received its Certificate of Completion and Compliance (CCC) in November 2020, although construction concluded earlier, on 3 September 2019. it was officially inaugurated on 21 February 2021 by Al-Sultan Abdullah Ri’ayatuddin Al-Mustafa Billah Shah, the Yang di-Pertuan Agong and Sultan of Pahang.
+Construction officially began in August 2017 and was completed on 3 September 2019.
+The tower received its Certificate of Completion and Compliance (CCC) in November 2020.
+It was officially inaugurated on 21 February 2021 by Al-Sultan Abdullah Ri’ayatuddin Al-Mustafa Billah Shah, the Yang di-Pertuan Agong and Sultan of Pahang.

 Design and Architecture

 Kuantan 188 Tower exhibits a neo-futurist design with influences from Malay traditional motifs and industrial modernism.
-Its exposed steel lattice structure serves both aesthetic and functional purposes, evoking the imagery of a spear tip (reflecting Pahang's royal emblem) and the Teruntum mangrove flower (Lumnitzera racemosa), native to the region.
+Its exposed steel lattice structure gives it the imagery of a spear tip (reflecting Pahang's royal emblem) and the Teruntum mangrove flower (Lumnitzera racemosa) which is native to the region.